Yma-Van2020/Yma-Van2020/README.md

 - 👯 I’m looking to collaborate anytime in the future
 - 💬 Ask me about my projects and collab opportunities etc.
 - 📫 How to reach me: katelynvan152@gmail.com
+* Will take actions if any of my codes are copied/modifed without my consent :)